intershop/intershop-pwa/docs/guides/themes.md

 node schematics/customization/add <theme-prefix>
 ```

-This will add the theme to the according files and create styling-specific folders and files, see [Customizations - Start Customization](./customizations.md#start-customization).
+This will add the theme to the corresponding files and creates styling-specific folders and files, see [Customizations - Start Customization](./customizations.md#start-customization).

 ## Configurable Theme

 > [!NOTE]
-> To use this feature, the feature toggle `extraConfiguration` needs to be enabled.
+> To use this feature, the feature toggle `extraConfiguration` must be enabled.

 > [!WARNING]
 > Multiple themes (e.g., for different channels or brands) increase the build and deployment time of the PWA SSR container.
 > This is okay for a limited number of themes (2-3) but will become problematic the higher the number gets.
 > A solution could be to use only one theme that can be configured for the different channels/brands at runtime.

-With the Intershop PWA 4.1 the two standard themes `b2b` and `b2c` where refactored so that the `b2c` theme could be changed into a configurable theme.
+With Intershop PWA 4.1 the two standard themes `b2b` and `b2c` were refactored so that the `b2c` theme could be changed into a configurable theme.
 Configurable in this context means adaptable at runtime [using CSS custom properties (CSS variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 This way only one configurable theme is needed at build time that can then be adapted through an ICM back office CMS _Configuration_ component on channel or application level.
 This differs from compiling different themes at build time, e.g., with SCSS variables and using them for different channels through the [Multi Site Configuration](./multi-site-configurations.md).